 - 1 teaspoon cumin

 - 1 cup frozen organic corn

-- Place all ingredients, except the corn, into a slow cooker and cook on high for 4-6 hours.
+- Place all ingredients, except the corn, into a slow cooker and cook on high for 3 to 4 hours or low for 5 to 6 hours.

 - Add the corn and cook for another 10 minutes to heat through.